Introducing effin-redux

 Wait, is redux still a thing in 2023?

-Well, on the one hand, yes, it’s still there in lots and lots of codebases, see the State of Frontend report from last year.
+Well, on the one hand, yes, it’s still there in lots and lots of codebases, see

-On the other hand, no, as in: you’d be hard-pressed to find someone actually recommending that you add redux to any new or existing project.
+you’d be hard-pressed to find someone actually recommending that you add redux to any new or existing project.

 (Note that in the survey linked above, ‘used and disliked’ is considerably higher for redux than ‘used and liked’)